0kzh/minimal-youtube/README.md

 Minimal YouTube is a boost for the <a href="https://arc.net/">Arc browser</a> that replaces the YouTube UI with a minimal design containing no recommendations, shorts, or distractions.

+**This version implements three simple buttons linking to your subscriptions, liked videos and view history.**

 <p align="center">
   <img src=".screenshot.png" width="1080">
 </p>